mariusor/render/README.md

 Render can be used with pretty much any web framework providing you can access the `http.ResponseWriter` from your handler.
 The rendering functions simply wraps Go's existing functionality for marshaling and rendering data.

 - HTML: Uses the [html/template](http://golang.org/pkg/html/template/) package to render HTML templates.
-- JSON: Uses the [encoding/json](http://golang.org/pkg/encoding/json/) package to marshal data into a JSON-encoded response.
-- XML: Uses the [encoding/xml](http://golang.org/pkg/encoding/xml/) package to marshal data into an XML-encoded response.
-- Binary data: Passes the incoming data straight through to the `http.ResponseWriter`.
-- Text: Passes the incoming string straight through to the `http.ResponseWriter`.

 ~~~ go
 // main.go